 Our bodies change as we grow old and increase the chances of osteoporosis, arthritis or the need for joint replacement.
 Therapists can help recover from joint replacements and manage other conditions.

 After a heart attack, patients complete cardiac rehabilitation.
 However, if the condition still affects your daily activities, physical therapy may be crucial.
 When it comes to pulmonary problems, physical therapy improves a patient’s quality of life through conditioning, strengthening and breathing exercises helping clear fluids in the lungs.

 - Manage women’s health conditions.

 There are certain issues all women go through such as post-partum care and pregnancy.
-Physical therapists can help manage these conditions.
+Physical therapists in coordination with obstetrics and gynaecology specialists can help manage these conditions.
 They can also give special treatment for constipation, lymphedema, breast cancer, fibromyalgia, male pelvic health, urinary incontinence, and pelvic pain.

 Physiotherapy is vital in maintaining a healthy lifestyle.
 You do not need to be going for surgery or recovering from an injury to go for the therapy sessions.
 Physiotherapy can be of great help in managing the conditions of people living with chronic conditions for a quality life.
-Thanks to physiotherapy, patients of stroke who had to depend on the help of others for toileting, bathing and moving around now can master the art and be independent.
+Thanks to physiotherapy, patients of stroke who had to depend on the help of others for toileting, bathing and moving around now can master the art and be independent in their daily life.
 Physiotherapists also help individuals avoid injuries based on their daily life activities.